govau/smart-cities/README.md

 to the `master` branch, it will (assuming tests pass) additionally deploy to the `smart-cities-staging` instance.

-Production deploys are triggered when a tag is pushed with a name in the form `release-*`.
+Production deploys are triggered when a tag is pushed with a version as tag name such as `v1.0.0`.
 To deploy, simply:

 ```
-git tag `date "+release-%Y%m%d%H%M%S"` && git push --tags
+npm deploy
 ```